Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

   [
     == Procedures
     + Place a ring stationary on the field.
-    + Allow the robot to intake the ring into the redirect mechanism's basket.
+    + Have the robot intake the ring.
-    + Attempt to score on the neutral wall stake.
+    + Use the controller to move the ladybrown to its ring collecting position.
-    + Record whether the ring was successfully scored onto the stake.
+    + Record if the ladybrown successfully collected the ring.
     + Repeat steps 1-4 for a total of 20 trials.
   ],
 )